 Should you invest in SpaceX at its IPO?

-• ✅ sharp volatility
+• ✅ high volatility

-• ✅ pricing driven by demand
+• ✅ a price driven more by demand than by fundamentals

-And that is often when mistakes begin to happen.
+And that is often where mistakes begin.

 💡 Reminder